Video Race Briefing

 There will be plenty of toilets available on site, and the toilet blocks will be very visible on the way to registration / transition .
 We will be checking for toilet paper supplies regularly!

 - Sprint distance, Relay & Aquathlon one lap

-- Olympic distance & Aquabike two laps
+- 1983, Standard distance, Aquabike two laps

 Once you have entered the water, you can spend a few seconds acclimatising to the water and then start when you are ready.
 Your time will start when you cross the timing mat on the pontoon just before you enter the water.

 If, at any point during the swim, you start to feel unwell or are experiencing a problem, simply turn on to your back, raise your arm in the air and shout; a kayaker or support boat will come to your aid.
 There will be emergency cover at the swim exit.